 - If a church produced these results, congregants would find a new congregation.

-Only in the realm of politics has the Black community adopted a loyalty so absolute that it survives the complete absence of proportional results — and labeled any questioning of that loyalty as treason.
+The Black community has embraced absolute loyalty in politics alone, a loyalty that endures despite the total lack of proportional results — and brands any questioning of it as treason.

 The Puzzle and the Solution